iCodeWalker/r3f-first-app/readme.md

 ## three-fiber hooks

-    We acan use hooks that will only work in components created inside the Canvas.
+    We can use hooks that will only work in components created inside the Canvas.
     We can use hooks specific to react three fiber inside experience component.

 ## Creating and handling meshes